skyflowapi/skyflow-iOS/README.md

    table : String,                  //the table this data belongs to column : String,                 //the column into which this data should be inserted
    type: Skyflow.ElementType        //Skyflow.ElementType enum
-   styles: Skyflow.Styles,          //optional styles that should be applied to the form element
+   inputStyles: Skyflow.Styles,     //optional styles that should be applied to the form element
    labelStyles: Skyflow.Styles,     //optional styles that will be applied to the label of the collect element
    errorTextStyles: Skyflow.Styles,  //optional styles that will be applied to the errorText of the collect element
    label: String,                   //optional label for the form element